WellChild Awards 2017

 The WellChild Awards, in association with GSK, celebrate the inspirational qualities of the UK’s seriously ill children and young people along with those who go that extra mile to make a difference to their lives.

-There are six categories open for nominations in the WellChild Awards 2017, each category sponsored by a company or organisation.
+There were six categories open for nominations in the WellChild Awards 2017, each category sponsored by a company or organisation.
 These Awards can really have a positive impact on the winners, their families and those who provide support.
 Categories are as follows:

 - Inspirational Child or Young Person – A child or young person between the ages of four and eighteen who has kept smiling against all odds in coping with or overcoming serious illness, and who deserves to be celebrated for their extraordinary courage.